mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 ### Admission order

-1. Add the smallest accepted-M2-versus-private closure hostile fixture for same-FIRST recovery under overlap.
-Do not repair a retired unordered engine; use the divergence to constrain the surviving scalar semantics.
+1. Preserve the banked `f4b9abb` same-FIRST ruling.
+Do not repair the retired unordered engine; use its divergence to constrain the surviving scalar semantics.
 2. Specify the candidate surface as direct closure consolidation with net deletion.
 No compiler, table builder, tokenizer, scanner, VM, event tape or compatibility layer.